rfong/sustenance/bread/sourdough_ciabatta.md

 When it's starting to look poofy (probably within 1-2 hours), preheat the oven to 500F.
 Line a pan, or ideally a Dutch oven / combo cooker, with parchment.
 If you don't have a closed baking vessel, steam the oven too.
 (I do this by adding an oven safe dish containing a couple cups of water.)

 Gently stretch dough piece(s) you are about to bake into an oblong rectangle shape and quickly flip upside down onto the parchment.
+Dust the tops with flour.

 Slide pan into oven and lower heat to 475F.
 Bake until golden brown or 205F in the center (15-25 minutes depending on size), rotating halfway through.
 If you're using a Dutch oven, also remove the lid at the halfway point.